The Other Guys (University of St Andrews)

-The Other Guys (TOG) are an all-male a cappella ensemble from the University of St Andrews, Scotland and reigning Scottish champions after winning the Scottish A Cappella Championships (SACC) for two consecutive years in 2022 and 2023.
+The Other Guys (TOG) are an all-male a cappella ensemble from the University of St Andrews, Scotland and reigning Scottish champions after winning the Scottish A Cappella Championships (SACC) for three consecutive years from 2022-24.
 The group was founded in 2004 and has been one of the groups responsible for the rise of collegiate a cappella in Scotland.

 The group uploads their musical parody videos, to YouTube, including "Royal Romance", a tribute to the wedding of Prince William and Catherine Middleton based upon Lady Gaga's "Bad Romance", and their follow-up video "St Andrews Girls", a cover of Katy Perry's "California Gurls", which was released in conjunction with a charity single raising money for Breast Cancer Care.
-More recent parodies include charity single It's Raining Men (2014) and 24K Meghan (2018).
+Other music videos include charity single "It's Raining Men (2014)" and "Holding Out for a Hero (2024)".
 The group competes nationally and has travelled internationally on several tours.

 History

 2004-08: Formation and early years

 The group was founded in 2004 by a group of friends who wanted to bring the American tradition of collegiate a cappella to the university.
 In the spring of 2005, the newly founded group went on its first international tour to the United States singing in New York City for the University Glee Club of New York City and in Westport, Connecticut at the Java Jam - a concert of American Collegiate A Cappella Groups at Greens Farms Academy.
 After three years spent increasing their reputation in both St. Andrews and Scotland, they released their debut album, Indecent Exposure in May 2007, which included covers of tracks by Seal, Backstreet Boys and Chris DeBurgh.

 In the winter of 2007, St Andrews hosted the quarter-finals of the International Championship of Collegiate A Cappella (ICCAs) for the first time.
 The Other Guys went on to win this regional round and progressed to the Western European Final in London.

 On 12 May 2008, the group released their second studio album The Damage is Done, which included a mash-up of two Scouting For Girls tracks, "Elvis Ain't Dead" and "She's So Lovely", and a rewritten version of "Gangsta's Paradise" which was renamed "Golfer's Paradise", referring to the status of St. Andrews as the 'Home of Golf'.
 A rewritten version of the latter is also present on their fourth album, Barely Regal.

-The Other Guys won the ICCA quarter-final again in 2008, where David Borowsky was awarded 'Outstanding Vocal Percussionist' at both the St Andrews quarter-final and the resulting Western European Final.
+The Other Guys won the ICCA quarter-final again in 2008, where David Borowsky was awarded 'Outstanding Vocal Percussionist' at both the St Andrews quarter-final and the resulting Western European Final, Rory Feilen also won 'Outstanding Choreography' for the group's rendition of 'Bye Bye Bye Me a River' at the quarterfinal.